 Many restaurants, like La Guarida, mentioned above, also have rooftop bars.

 The Hotel Ambos Mundos in the colonial part of town is where Ernest Hemingway lived for quite some time.
-It also has a rooftop with a spectacular view fo the city.
+It also has a rooftop with a spectacular view of the city.

-Other rooftop bars with pools include the Grand Packard in tree-lined Paseo del Prado and the even newer SO/ Paseo del Prado with its 360-view of the city.
+Other rooftop bars with pools include the Grand Packard in tree-lined Paseo del Prado and the even newer SO/ Paseo del Prado with its 360-degree view of the city.

 Stand on the edge of the infinity pool and it feels like you’re floating.